decenomy/ESBC2/doc/README.md

-ESportBettingCoin
+ESBC project
 =====================

 Setup
 ---------------------
-[ESportBettingCoin](http://esbproject.online/) is the original esbcoin client and it builds the backbone of the network.
+[ESBC project](http://esbproject.online/) is the original esbcoin client and it builds the backbone of the network.
 However, it downloads and stores the entire history of esbcoin transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------